 Western Learning Methods

 Everything is about intellectually understanding things.
 After listening to my singing for a short time and before the teaching started I got two or three pages of text describing how the breathing organs work and how those relate to singing.
 Doing Practical Method for a while now and being in contact with eastern learning methods I just skipped through the pages to see if there’s something useful.
 I asked the teacher whether knowing this stuff is of any importance, especially in the beginning.
 She said, being a little puzzled, that most people want to know what they are doing, first.
 Intellectually.
-I explained, that I do PM and I trust her as a teacher to lead me through exercises which she figures are important for me at my current state.
+I explained, that I do PM and I trust her as a teacher me through exercises which she figures are important for me at my current state.
 She started teaching me.

 With different exercises she tried to get me in a mode where the voice was full.
 She put me on a stepper on which I had to walk while singing.
 At some point I had to lean forward in a shoulder wide stance.
-Singing “dui dui dui” up and down the in this position felt strange and she directed me saying “try this” or “try that”.
+Singing “dui dui” up and down the in this position felt strange and she directed me saying “try this” or “try that”.
 At some point my voice felt awkward.
 The setting of my muscles in my vocal tract was so wrong.
 I even got a little scared somehow.
 I stopped after being in this state for not even a second.
 Suddenly the teacher almost shouted at me: “why did you stop?!
 That was wonderful!
 Do it again!”